Goals can be one less thing you have to worry about… if you set them up that way!

 Then you will move on to the Goal Descriptions section with the Goal Details as follows ::

 Destination Goals will track specific URLs.
 These are well-suited for tracking “thank you” and confirmation pages you redirect subscribers or buyers to.
 They can also be used to track specific web pages you want to collect metrics around, such as a limited time availability page or perhaps a link you use specifically for self-promotion on other people’s media channels, like podcasting or guest-posts.

 GOAL URL :: You’re simply going to enter the address that follows your domain name.
-For instance, if I wanted to track how many people visit my sign-up page to access the Google Analytics Dashboards, I would enter “/google-analytics” instead of “missgsd.com/google-analytics”.
+For instance, if I wanted to track how many people visit my sign-up page, I would enter “/google-analytics” instead of “missgsd.com/google-analytics”.